-Student travel stipends for the annual symposium are available to qualified students.
-During the abstract submission, students must specify they apply to the travel stipend.
+Student travel awards for the annual symposium are available to qualified students.
+During the abstract submission, students must specify they apply for the travel award.
 Once the abstracts have been reviewed and accepted, the application process requires submitting a letter from their academic advisor to support the application and certify the student’s status.
-The number of travel stipends and the amount of each depend on available funds and distance of travel.
+The number of travel awards and the amount of each depend on available funds and distance of travel.
 Stipends are for graduate students including those having completed their degree within one year of the closing of the conference.

 Priority will be given to students in the following order: